STUDIO CALENDAR/ SEMESTER COMMITMENT

 TUITION, LATE FEES, AND EARLY WITHDRAWL

 Payment plans are a courtesy - please pay on time.
 Students cannot enroll for lessons if they have an outstanding balance from a previous semester.
 If a payment is 10 days late a $15 late fee will apply.
 An additional $15 will be added to the late fees for each following month that the fees go unpaid.
 If a student withdraws from lessons before the end of the semester they will be responsible for the remaining semester tuition.

 STUDIO CLOSINGS/SNOW DAYS

 In the case of inclement weather the studio may follow the decision of the schools.
 However, if weather conditions change for the better during the day, lessons may go on a scheduled.
-If lessons are cancelled, students have the option of having their lesson over SKYPE.
+If lessons are cancelled, students have the option of having their lesson virtually.
 Otherwise, snow days will be made up at the end of the spring semester and are noted on the spring calendar.
 One snow day will be made-up for each student.

 If a recital is cancelled due to inclement weather, FSI will attempt to reschedule the recital.
 It is possible that rescheduling a recital may not be possible.
 If a recital or student performance is cancelled due to weather, recital/registration and ensemble fees are non-refundable if the performance cannot be rescheduled.

 Students can be placed on probation or dismissed for the following reasons:

 1) Reluctance or inability to behave in a respectful manner.

 2) Reluctance or inability to practice consistently.